 Research Philosophy & Practice

 I am both a scholar and an artist, and these roles are embedded deeply within how I design and contemplate my programs of research.
-As a popular music scholar, an interdisciplinary media artist, and a musician, my theoretical and methodological frameworks are drawn from multiple disciplines and thus, I am able to think, create, write, play, and make in and outside the boxes that can constrain academics.
+As a popular music scholar, an interdisciplinary media artist, and a musician, my theoretical and methodological frameworks are drawn from multiple disciplines which enables me to think, create, write, play, and make in and outside the boxes of the academy.
+I enjoy the messy, spontaneous moments of research as I find these are the most conducive to connection, exploration, engagement, performance, and play.

 From the perspective of a community-based researcher, I am always looking to find meaningful ways to give back to the communities within which I work.
-This often comes first and foremost from what the communities and people I am working with need or want from the research partnership; what makes the most sense to and for them!
-As an academic who is both a scholar and maker, I am able to provide even more opportunities for different kinds of dissemination and engagement.
+This often comes first and foremost from what the communities and people I am working with need or want from the research partnership; what makes the most sense to and for them.
+As an academic who crosses the lines of being both a scholar and a maker, I find more platforms for various kinds of dissemination and engagement and giving back.

 End of and Era: A Celebration! - the documentation of the end of my CRC celebration